gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 | ![Heatmap Attn 7](/assets/images/Gemma2_Lists/heatmap_attn_7.png) | ![Heatmap Attn 14](/assets/images/Gemma2_Lists/heatmap_attn_14.png) |
 | **Clustermap Attn 7**                                                   | **Clustermap Attn 14**                                                   |

-This type of visualization is very useful to get an idea about the dispersion of important features trough out the layers and components.
+This type of visualization is very useful for understanding the dispersion of important features throughout the layers and components.

-For examples we can see that the important features for the RS in layer 20 is much more homogeneous than the important features for Attention Output in layer 14.
+For example, we can see that the important features for the RS in layer 20 are much more homogeneous than the important features for the Attention Output in layer 14.

 #### Feature Explanations